brevzin/cpp_proposals/deducing-this.md

 };
 ```

 In the specific case of lambdas, a lambda could both capture `this` and take a generic parameter named `this`.
 If this happens, use of `this` would refer to the parameter (and hence, the lambda itself) and not the `this` pointer of the outer-most class.
+This preference follows the normal scoping rules.

 ```
 struct A {